 If you are like me and are tired of this type of service, there is a good chance that you’ve given up dealing with big companies altogether and have decided to hire a small, local company for the service you need.
 I like going to a local butcher to buy meat and a local bakery to get a cake for my dinner party.

 In a while, you have a new set of strings requiring translation and send them to the translation company again.
-The translation company tries to assign the project to the same translator but for whatever reason, that person is not available (because they recruit freelancers just like smaller companies).
+The translation company tries to assign the project to the same translator, but that person is not available (because they recruit freelancers just like smaller companies).
 The project manager pulls up the database and assigns the project to the next person on the list to get it going as soon as possible.
 Oh, and the project manager could be different this time around.

-A big translation company is either too busy with their hundreds of clients to properly update and manage their Glossaries and Translation Memories, or you get what you pay for, and updating Translation Memories and Glossaries would cost you extra.
+A big translation company is either too busy with hundreds of clients to properly update and manage their Glossaries and Translation Memories, or you get what you pay for, and updating Translation Memories and Glossaries would cost you extra.

 Their relationship with their vendors is often impersonal, from assigning the translators for the project via online check-out systems and having several Project Managers involved to having the vendors wait for months to get paid for their services.
-It is not unusual for a large, “well-established” translation company to be involved in lawsuits for constantly delaying payments to their vendors, or not paying them at all.
+It is not unusual for a large, “well-established” translation company to be involved in lawsuits for constantly delaying payments to their vendors or not paying them at all.
 We hear stories like this in the media all the time.

 How much do you think their vendors care about the projects they work on?
 They might be well qualified and even produce high-quality translations, but will they care about the bigger picture?
 I don’t think so.

-Is there an alternative?
+Is There an Alternative?

-We are not a big translation company by any definition, – we don’t have a fancy office, don’t print numerous copies of glossy brochures, and definitely don’t employ an aggressive sales crew…
+We are not a big translation company by any definition – we don’t have a fancy office, don’t print numerous copies of glossy brochures, and definitely don’t employ an aggressive sales crew…

 We are a boutique translation company with a comfortable number of clients, and we thrive by using word of mouth to build our clientele.
-Many of our clients have worked with us for over a decade and they keep coming back and praising our services.
+Many of our clients have worked with us for over a decade and keep praising our services.
 They are also confident enough to recommend us to others.
 Does this mean that we are perfect?
 Of course not!
 We work with human translators, and humans occasionally make mistakes.

-What makes us different is that we work hard to establish close and trusting relationships with our clients; we see ourselves not as contractors or outsourcers but rather as partners who work closely together with our clients on our shared projects.
+What makes us different is that we work hard to establish close and trusting relationships with our clients; we see ourselves not as contractors or outsourcers but as partners who work closely with our clients on our shared projects.

 We are not after quantity and don’t aim for a large number of clients; in fact, we will probably never have hundreds of clients, but we are proud of being boutique, approachable, and on personable terms with our clients, including a few high-profile ones.
-At Art One we don’t take shortcuts when it comes to quality, and our amazing team of talented translators, interpreters, DTP specialists, transcribers, voice artists, and media engineers, along with caring and responsive project managers, have worked very hard over the years to earn our trusted reputation.
+Strictly following our rigorous QA Process, we at Art One don’t take shortcuts when it comes to quality and consider quality a pre-requisite rather than a differentiator.

 We welcome companies who value such partnerships to join our exclusive clientele.
-Our promise to you is that at Art One you will be getting personalized attention, no matter how big or small your project is because it will be our very own project each time, all the time.
+Our promise to you is that at Art One, you will be getting personalized attention, no matter how big or small your project is, because it will be our very own project each time, all the time.

-To learn more, or to request a free quote, please contact us.
+To learn more or to request a free quote, please contact us.